j4k3fromstatefarm/MSDS_6371_Project1/README.md

 title: "Case Study One:  Beers and Breweries, a Data Analysis"
 authors: "Alexander Sepenu, Ana Alfaro and Jake Harrison"

+The goal of this initiative is to assess the beer and brewery market data, identify trends and advice on opportunities to monetize the findings.

 For Fifty Stater Package -